Sammy-F/IaaGeoDataCleaning/READMEwip.md

 # IaaGeoDataCleaning
-Finding potential corrupt data entries using geocoding.
+Finds potential corrupt data entries using geocoding and includes tools for interacting with a PostgreSQL database.

 ### Overview
 This a python library for detecting potential corrupt entries in a dataframe.